Haibane-renmei/Pacman--Ncurses/README.md

 # Pacman--Ncurses
 Pacman clone in ncurses for a college project.
-Very unstable and badly written